-- Older populations in California and nationally are more likely to reside in rural areas, more likely to have a disability, and have higher rates of depression and suicide than people in other age groups.129 The highest rates of death by suicide in California are males aged 85 years and older (46.1 per 100,000 in 2020).130 Strategies raised to address high rates of suicide among older adults focused on increasing access to outpatient services and prevention strategies, including but not limited to reducing social isolation through programs like the Friendship Line, and ensuring older adults have access to housing and related supports.131 - Youth, particularly young people who are Black/African American, have higher rates of depression and higher rates of suicide compared to other youth.132 Strategies raised in discussions to address this included but were not limited to providing developmentally appropriate interventions that recognize the unique needs of younger versus older youth (as well as other intersectional identities) and working closely with community based providers to ensure young people receive age specific, person-centered and culturally responsive services. - Many cultural, ethnic, and linguistic groups Native American, Black/African American, Latino/Latina/Hispanic and AAPI communities-along with other populations, such as the LGBTQIA+ community, have faced historic marginalization.
+- Focus Group Participant - Older populations in California and nationally are more likely to reside in rural areas, more likely to have a disability, and have higher rates of depression and suicide than people in other age groups.104 The highest rates of death by suicide in California are males aged 85 years and older (46.1 per 100,000).105 Strategies raised to address high rates of suicide among older adults focused on increasing access to outpatient services and prevention strategies, including but not limited to reducing social isolation through programs like the CalHOPE warmline, and ensuring older adults have access to housing and related supports.106 - Youth, particularly young people who are Black/African American, have higher rates of depression and higher rates of suicide compared to other youth.107 Strategies raised in discussions to address this included but were not limited to providing developmentally appropriate interventions that recognize the unique needs of younger versus older youth (as well as other intersectional identities) and working closely with community based providers to ensure young people received age specific, person-centered and culturally competent services. - Many cultural, ethnic, and linguistic groups Native American, Black/African American, Latino/Latina/Hispanic and Asian American/Pacific Islander communities-along with other populations, such as the LGBTQIA+ community, have faced historic marginalization.
 These communities in California and nationally may have limited access to crisis and other behavioral health care due to systemic inequities and discriminatory practices.
-Strategies to increase access and build trust among historically marginalized communities focused on ensuring that 988 and related crisis services are culturally and linguistically responsive and inclusive in their design and implementation.
+Strategies to build trust among historically marginalized communities focused on ensuring that 988 and related crisis services are culturally and linguistically appropriate and inclusive in their design and implementation.
 They also suggested tailoring services to the needs of different populations and seeking to ensure that individuals who provide services understand their cultural identity and, where possible, shared that cultural identity.